isaacaskew/docs/en/development/routing.rst

     // Will output
     /articles/15

-Routes can also be labelled with a unique name, this allows you to quickly reference them when building links instead of specifying each of the routing parameters::
+Routes can also be labelled with a unique name.
+This allows you to quickly reference them when building links instead of specifying each of the routing parameters::